 The passing of a loved one is incredibly challenging.
 Unfortunately, the stress at this time can become further enhanced should you be faced with the prospect of challenging the Will.

-To challenge a Will, you will need to have sufficient grounds.
-Within this post, Sam Dale discuss the grounds by which a Will may be contested, the timescales for contesting a Will and definitions of the language surrounding this field.
+To challenge a Will, you will need to have sufficient grounds and in this blog Sam Dale discuss these grounds upon which a Will may be contested.

 It should be understood that in England and Wales, testators have complete freedom to leave their assets, money and property to whomever they choose.
 This freedom should be honoured, provided that the Will in question is valid.